SuperThunder/SuperThunder.github.io/_posts/2018-06-02-ServerRebuild.md

       user: name=ansible uid=850

-In the future the ansible user should be setup so that there is no need for a manual sudo prompt
+In the future the ansible user should be setup so that there is no need for a manual sudo prompt, but this works reasonably for a one-time server setup sort of thing.

+At this stage samba still needs to be configured, the ufw rules need to be automated, and the VMs are not imported.

+    I did the ufw stuff with tasks/ufw-rules.yml:

+    - name: Enable ufw, for now default policy of allow
+      ufw:
+            state: enabled
+            policy: allow

+    - name: Run the ufw app commands for allowed services
+      command: sudo ufw allow '{{ item }}'
+      with_items:
+              - ssh
+              - samba
+              - Nginx Full

+The use of of 'command' instead of the ufw module for ansible is a bit hacky, but I couldn't see any ufw features to allow ufw named services.